Below are some of our more frequently asked questions

 A: Certainly.
 Our system has structural steel studs on all four sides of all openings.
 Wood studs (bucks) are screwed to that steel to frame the opening out in order to provide wood for window sealing, mounting, trims, and finishing.

-Q: All your construction photos show lots of bracing, is this really necessary?
+Q: Many of your construction photos show lots of bracing, is this really necessary?

 A: During construction SIC walls are light weight, fully exposed, and only partially attached like any sheeted wall being built.
 Bracing is needed to hold the system in place against any expected winds or weather your site and location could have.